Carl Wayne: With the Hollies and death

 In 2000, on the retirement of lead vocalist Allan Clarke, he joined the Hollies, touring Europe and Australasia with them, as well as playing venues all over the United Kingdom.
 They recorded a new song, "How Do I Survive", in February 2003, which appeared as the only previously unreleased item on a 46-track compilation CD of the Hollies' greatest hits later that year.
 In addition to most of the Hollies' songs, they included "Flowers in the Rain" and "Blackberry Way" in their live repertoire.
 Their drummer Bobby Elliott described him as "a fearless performer and powerhouse singer".

 Wayne played what turned out to be his last concert with the group on 10 July 2004 at Egersund, Norway.
-Shortly afterwards he was admitted to hospital for tests; he was diagnosed with oesophageal cancer and died a few weeks later, aged 61.
-He left a widow (Susan Hanson) and their son, Jack.
+Shortly afterwards he was admitted to hospital for tests; he was diagnosed with oesophageal cancer and died a few weeks later at age 61.
+He left a widow, (Susan Hanson), and their son Jack.

 Because of poor sales, none of Wayne's solo releases remained on catalogue for long during his lifetime.
 In 2006 an album of his performances, remastered with the involvement of Wood and some previously unreleased, was issued under the title Songs From The Wood And Beyond 1973–2003.
 Two tracks by Wayne and Choral Union appear on the two-CD set Friends & Relatives, a compilation of tracks by Electric Light Orchestra and associated acts.